dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   - those "regions" could be imagined as slices of space carved away by inequalities.
     - or ... ugh i don't know lol

+#### Generalized Social Mechanics Scenario

 - the point is, one can take into account the calculus of this situation. the rate at which other participants change or the rate of change of their personal state in this situation.
   - but it gets better.
-  - when the participants of a group are making decisions, the seek to hide, omit, or manipulate information.
+  - when the participants of a group are making decisions, they seek to hide, omit, or manipulate information.
-    - at any time, regardless of the truth of their words/actions or the significance of their omissions, a person can imagine that these people specifically want to indicate that they are *going toward* or *moving away* from that "thing" by manipulating information
+    - at any time, regardless of the truth of their words/actions or the significance of their omissions, a person can imagine that these people specifically want to indicate that they are *going toward* or *moving away* from that "thing" they want by manipulating information
     - THEREFORE, you can use the gradient in this hyperdimensional plane in various ways, inferring that someone's conscious actions or omitted actions indicate action towards/away from